GemCopeland/personal-website/README.md

 Within these directories, you may find a `/_drafts` folder.
 Files within this folder will not be published, so you can safely keep WIP files within these folders.
 See the demo markdown files within these folders for examples of how to format content

 You may also find a `.json` file within these folders.
 These data files set default values for their sibling `.md` files so that these values do not need to be rewritten again and again.

-To edit content locally, open up your local site files in your preferred text editor<sup id="ref-13"><a href="#footnote-13">13</a></sup> and then fire up your local server by running `npx @11ty/eleventy --serve`.

-The content is primarily written in Markdown, so please refer to their documentation for syntax tips.
-Keep an eye on your curly quotes and apostrophes.

-Be sure to push your edits when you’re done!

 ### Editing styles